Netatalk/netatalk/README.md

 - `SERVER_NAME` <- the name of the server reported to Zeroconf
 - `SHARE_NAME` <- the name of the file sharing volume
 - `AFP_LOGLEVEL` <- the verbosity of logs; default is "info"
+- `INSECURE_AUTH` <- when non-zero, enable the "Clear Text" and "Guest" UAMs
 - `MANUAL_CONFIG` <- when non-zero, skip netatalk config file modification, allowing you to manually manage them

 # Webmin module